woestijnvis/Learn-to-Program-The-Fundamentals-by-University-of-Toronto/Week 04/Notes.md

 ## `str`: Indexing and Slicing

 An index is a position within a string.
 Each character, including spaces, have an index.
 Positive indexes start from 0 and read from left to right.
-Negative index start from -1 and start from right to left.
+Negative indexes start from -1 and start from right to left.
 Example:

 | 0   | 1   | 2   | 3   | 4   | 5   | 6   | 7  | 8  | 9  | 10 | 11 | 12 | 13 | 14 | 15 |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|